 A student or group of students prepares the content of the assigned seminar on 1 slide in a .ppt format.
 The slide must present a shortened title and a maximum of 1 diagrams and 5 paragraphs for the subject of the seminar, font size at least 24.
 The footnotes should include the names of the students.
 Oral presentation of the seminar lasts for 15 minutes and includes a short presentation (up to 5 minutes) and a discussion where the seminar leader interrogates the students.
-Students submit a .ppt file (in Office 2003 version and not newer !!) to the seminar leader by email no later than 3 working days before the seminar.
+Students submit a .ppt file (in Office 2003 version and not newer!!) to the seminar leader by email no later than 3 working days before the seminar.
 The file should have title with the name of one of the seminarists name and a seminar physio (example: JKovac_seminar_fizio.ppt).
 Exchange of individual students among groups is possible, but only after prior arrangement with the leader of the seminar.
 A student who wants to replace a group must find the appropriate replacement for himself.
-Topics of seminars will be published on the Physiology sub-site on the website of the Faculty of Medicine and on online classroom.
+Topics of seminars will be published will be published in the online classroom.